-When you share your company's purpose with others, your ideal clients and emplyees will be magnetically drawn to you because it aligns with their deeply-held beliefs.
-It will heighten their loyaly and trust in your business.
+When you share your company’s purpose with others, your ideal clients and employees will be magnetically drawn to you because it aligns with their deeply-held beliefs.
+It will heighten their loyalty and trust in your business.

 Have you uncovered your company’s core purpose?
 Or has it been a struggle?
 Let me know more about your journey in the comments section below.